Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Introduction

 \section{Introduction}

 Deep generative model, as a powerful unsupervised framework for learning the distribution of high-dimensional multi-modal data, has been extensively studied in recent literature.
-Typically, there are two types of generative models \cite{GAN}.
-Explicit models define an explicit (unnormalized) density function, while implicit models learn to sample from the distribution without explicitly define a density function.
+Typically, there are two types of generative models: explicit and implicit.
+Explicit models define a density function of the distribution \cite{DEM1,DEM-a1,DEM-a2}, while implicit models learn a mapping that generates samples by transforming an easy-to-sample random variable \cite{GAN,DCGAN,WGAN,BigGAN}.

-Explicit models have wide applications in undirected graphical models \cite{tutorialonEB, DBM, DBN, DEM1}, random graph theory \cite{ERG}, energy-based reinforcement learning \cite{DEM-rl}, etc. However, the unknown normalizing constant makes the model hard to train and sample from, and the explicit models might not be able to capture the complex structure of true samples while maintaining tractability.
-In contrast, implicit models are more flexible in training and easy to sample from, and in pariticular, generative adverarial networks (GANs) have shown great power in learning representations of images, natural languages, graphs, etc.~\cite{GAN, DCGAN, WGAN, BigGAN}.
-Nevertheless, due to the minimax game between generator and discriminator/critic in GANs, the training process often suffers from instability, and produces undesirable samples often associated with missing modes in data or generating extra modes out of data.
-More discussion on related work is in Appendix~\ref{appx-literatures}.